 Now skip to the second grouping of questions, and answer ALL of them!
 They will be about Passage B and only about Passage B, which is the passage you just read and have fresh in your mind!

-When you start hitting questions that are about both passages, content-wise, move on to the next step:
+When you reach questions that are about both passages, content-wise, move on to the next and final step:

 6) Answer “BOTH” Questions

 Since you’ve treated each mini-passage separately and worked through its questions, you’ll actually understand both Passage A and Passage B better than you would have if you’d read them both at the beginning!
 Now that they are CLEAR and SEPARATE in you mind, you’ll have virtually no difficulty answering the remaining set of questions, all of which refer to BOTH passages!
-If you’re lucky, you might not even need to look back at the passages, though if you do, that’s totally fine.
+Oftentimes you might not even need to look back at the passages—but if you do, that’s a-ok.

 Conclusion

 See, that wasn’t so bad, right?
-If you’re like my ACT private tutoring students, you’ll find that simply re-shuffling the order in which you approach this genre of question will IMMEDIATELY raise your ACT Reading score while saving you time!
-That’s valuable time you just can’t afford to waste in re-reading on a test as fast-paced as the ACT.
+If you’re like my ACT private tutoring students, you’ll find that simply reordering the steps by which you approach this genre of question will IMMEDIATELY raise your ACT Reading score while saving you time that you would’ve spent re-reading those passages!
+And you just can’t afford to waste time on a test as fast-paced as the ACT.

 And depending on how far you needed to improve your Reading score to reach your ultimate goals, it’s possible that this is the ONLY change you’d need to make to get your Reading section score in line with your Target Score!
 If that’s you, woo-hoo!
 You’re almost there!

 Did you like what you read in this post?
-Are you thirsty for MORE cutting-edge strategies?
-Hacks like these—along with personalized test prep plans—are how I’ve dramatically raised the SAT and ACT scores of students around the globe for over a dozen years!
-If you want my expertise in your corner, you can learn about working with me one-on-one here.
+Are you thirsty for MORE expert-designed strategies?
+Insider tricks like these—along with custom-to-you test prep plans—are how I’ve significantly boosted the SAT and ACT scores of students around the globe for over a dozen years!
+If you want me in your corner, you can learn about working with me in private sessions.

-And if you’re more of a lone wolf when it comes to studying?
-I have JUST the solution for you, too: my new online ACT Reading course that you can binge (or watch) at your own pace!
+And if you prefer to go it alone when it comes to studying, that’s cool: I have JUST the solution for you, too.
+You can watch (and re-watch) my online ACT Reading course at your own pace!
 Check out The Ultimate ACT Reading Guide here.